dbasargin/ConsumingTwitterApi/README.md

 # ConsumingTwitterApi

 This is a practice project I have created to learn and consuming Twitters API.
-I am using ASP.NET, json, WebRequests, and access_token technologies at this time to accomplish this.
+I am using ASP.NET,QuickType.IO, json, WebRequests, and access_token technologies at this time to accomplish this.

 After signing up for twitters and creating a twitter webb app, I got he the credentials I needed to consume Tweets into my application.

-Currently, I have consumed a single tweet from my own twitter account and displayed it on the UI.
+Currently: The home page will display the POTUS three latest tweets.
+            THere is also a search feature that allows the user to enter a screenName from a public profile and if the search succeeds it will display that accounts three latest tweets to the UI.

 TO DO ITEMS:

+1) make UI more attractive(done but will add more for fun)

+Finished/LEA

+- Created a search feature for Public Twitter Accounts that gets there last three tweets
-1) learn deeper understanding of User and Tweet object models by using Json Deserialize feature to turn API Responses into custom objects in my application.
+- (QuickType.IO) helped me learn deeper understanding of User and Tweet object models by using Json Deserialize feature to turn API Responses into custom objects in my application.

-2) make UI more attractive

-3) To be determined: Figure out something useful or interesting to do with Tweets

-Finished/LEARNED:

 - learning API by navigating through API data dictionary
 - OAuth (sending credentials to TwitterAPI and receiving Access_token)
 - sending web requests to API